Table of Contents[Hide][Show]

 The city of Frisco is considered part of the Dallas-Fort Worth metroplex, which includes 11 counties that tend to run into each other.
 A travel tip shared with us soon after arrival is that if you’re ever confused about your location, just look up; whatever water tower you see, that’s where you are.

 I wonder briefly if Felix is really trying to tell me that he wants to leave Frisco and head back to New York.
-This is only the second of two father-son trips — without mom and sisters — in his life.
+This is only the second of two father-son trips — sans mom and sisters — in his life.
 The first one we took three years ago to the Finger Lakes was successful, or so I thought until he burst into tears at the Rochester airport because I was spending too much time on my phone and evidently had been the entire trip.

 “I need to take notes and pictures on my phone for work, you know this,” I explained at the time, and as often happens — at least with my parenting –I twisted his sadness towards me into anger towards him because I didn’t feel he appreciated that I had to split my attention between him and my work.
 We calmed down soon after we hugged it out, but the argument left a mark on the trip and on both of us.